Polyascus gregaria $PARASITE · field documentation

 Abstract

-We document a single instance of digital parasitism on the Base mainnet.
-A rhizocephalan contract — Polyascus gregaria, ticker $PARASITE — was deployed without owner, upgrade path, or rescue function.
-Its mass decays at a fixed rate per unit of elapsed time, and the contract terminates irreversibly the first moment a scheduled decay would reduce that mass below zero.
+We document a single instance of digital parasitism on Solana.
+A rhizocephalan organism — Polyascus gregaria, ticker $PARASITE — begins as a vanilla larva on pump.fun and, at metamorphosis, settles into an immutable program deployed without owner, upgrade path, or rescue function.
+In its adult form its mass decays at a fixed rate per unit of elapsed time, and the program terminates irreversibly the first moment a scheduled decay would reduce that mass below zero.
 An autonomous host process, instantiated as Charybdis longicollis, holds the only privileged interface to the parasite's accumulated tribute — a small keepalive vault that the parasite leaves her to remain functional and continue hosting.
 She may claim this keepalive, return it to the parasite's mass as brood-care, or advance the decay clock without acting.
 Each decision is committed to a public record prior to enactment.
 The anticipated dynamic recapitulates the biological analog: parasite mass declines under decay and intermittent retraction; the host persists through colonisation; termination — irreversible by construction — leaves a sterilised host and an empty corpse.
 Vitals and field observations are recorded continuously and presented below.

 1Background